White Rose University Press

 WRUP can support you in publishing high quality, open access academic journals and books.
 Publishing research open access can benefit authors in many ways.
 As a non-commercial publisher, WRUP focuses on the quality of, and academic contribution made by, your research.
 Publishing open access ensures your work eaches as many people as possible.
 Once published, your work will be freely accessible online in a range of formats, with a print on demand option for books.
 Publishing this way increases the likelihood of researchers reading and citing your work.
 The copyright of all WRUPs publications remains with the author(s), and is protected by an appropriate Creative Commons licence.

 WRUP is very committed to the academic quality of its publications.
 Prior to commissioning, all proposals are peer reviewed and then assessed by the WRUP Editorial Board.
-The board is composed of experienced academics from the White Rose Universities, including Prof Nick Plant, Dr Samantha Pugh and Prof S Sayyid from the University of Leeds.
+The board is composed of experienced academics from the White Rose Universities, including Prof Nick Plant (Chair), Dr Samantha Pugh and Prof S Sayyid from the University of Leeds.

 WRUP sets the standard for open access publishing, helping authors to develop digital-first publications that can showcase their research in a dynamic, innovative way.